 Weighing only 5.1 oz, this GPS is perfect for stashing away on long lightweight adventures.
-The unit is small enough to fit into a breast pocket or the side of a pant for easy access.
+The unit is small enough to fit into a breast pocket or pant pocket for easy access.
 It also provides a point to girth hitch a lanyard if you choose to wear it around your neck.

 You can use this device for any adventure.
 This is attributed to its small dimensions, 25-hour battery life, and crisp display quality.
 We also think this is one of the best winter devices tested.
 The buttoned setup makes marking a waypoint with thin or thick gloves accurate and easy.
+We would highly recommend downloading topo maps specific to your adventure before leaving, to make it a bit more useful as a stand-alone.
 Feel free to bring it with you on any or all adventures — especially long ones.

 A sticker price of $199.99 is pretty darn sweet.
 It carries out the same functions as any mid-performing GPS handheld with the luxury of a small and compact size.